 (5) The definition of a "useful article" provides that an article is not "useful" if its only function is "to convey information."
 The apparent purpose of this limitation is to exclude literary works, such as directories and textbooks, and some pictorial works, such as maps, from the definition.
+See generally Ochoa, What is a "Useful Article" in Copyright Law After Star Athletica?, 166 U. Pa.
+L. Rev. Online 105 (2017).
 But what about computer programs?
 Aren't most application programs "useful" for something other than to convey information?
 Yet we know that Apple v.
-Franklin, and the decisions following it, have rejected the notion that protection for computer programs in object code form is limited because of their "utility."
-Is this because programs are considered "literary works" and the limitation on protection for "useful article[s]" is contained in the statutory definition of "pictorial, graphic, and sculptural" works?
+Franklin, and the decisions following it, have rejected the notion that protection for computer programs are considered "literary works" and the limitation on protection for "useful article[s]" is contained in the statutory definition of "pictorial, graphic, and sculptural" works?
 Whatever its legal merit, does such a distinction have any basis in common sense?